sinannar/todo/README.md

 # Todo FE & BE

-This project is created to experiment with dotnet and angular containerisation
+This project is created to experiment with dotnet wepapi and angular containerisation

 ## FE